dodjango/jafris/README.md

 3. Open your browser and navigate to [http://localhost:5000](http://localhost:5000)

 ## Deployment
-The game can be deployed on any static file hosting service:
+The game can be deployed on any static file hosting service.
+The repository includes an automated GitHub Actions workflow for deployment to GitHub Pages.

-1. GitHub Pages:
+1. GitHub Pages (Automated):
-   - Push the repository to GitHub
+   - Push your changes to the main branch
+   - The GitHub Actions workflow will automatically:
+     - Build the static site
+     - Bundle all assets (including audio files)
-   - Enable GitHub Pages in repository settings
+     - Deploy to GitHub Pages
-   - Select the main branch as source
+   - You can monitor the deployment status in the [Actions tab](https://github.com/dodjango/jafris/actions)

-2. Any static file host:
+2. Manual Deployment to Any Static Host:
-   - Upload all files except the `dev` directory
+   - Copy the following files to your web server:
+     ```
+     index.html
+     assets/
+     ```
    - Configure your web server to serve `index.html` as the default page

 ## Controls